-Over at Monza’s F1 racetrack in Milan this weekend, something extraordinary happened, the likes of which we will probably not see for some time.
-Kenyan athlete Eliud Kipchoge dramatically smashed the marathon world record, finishing in a spectacular time of 2 hours and 25 seconds, a result that shaves off 2 minutes and 35 seconds from the previous record set by Dennis Kimetto in 2014 at the Berlin marathon.
+Almost 20km from the hustle and bustle of Milan, out on an F1 racetrack called Monza, history is being made.
+Something extraordinary to the likes of which we will probably not see for some time.
+Kenyan athlete or superhuman Eliud Kipchoge dramatically smashed the marathon world record, finishing in a spectacular time of 2 hours and 25 seconds, a result that effectively shaved off 2 minutes and 35 seconds from the previous record set by Dennis Kimetto in 2014 at the Berlin marathon.

-With the race track converted into a makeshift runners’ paradise, this was no ordinary meet.
-Supported by the iconic sportswear brand Nike, the purpose was for three world class athletes – Eliud Kipchoge, Lelisa Desisa and Zersenay Tadese – to achieve what almost everyone believed was impossible, to take the marathon world record time and whittle it down to under 2 hours.
+Millions of dollars have been spent converting this race track into a makeshift runners’ paradise.
+With ex-pro’s including Carl Lewis and Paula Radcliffe in attendance, global icons such as Kevin Hart, TV commentators and sports technologists from Nike’s lab all gathered to witness history being made.
+The purpose, to assemble three world-class athletes – Eliud Kipchoge, Lelisa Desisa and Zersenay Tadese – to achieve what almost everyone believed was impossible, to take the marathon world record time and whittle it down to under 2 hours.

-It took 16 years for the marathon record to drop around three minutes from 2:06:05 to 2:02:57, so you can imagine the skepticism we witnessed from experts we spoke to before the race.
-German marathon record holder Arne Gabius told us he didn’t think it would happen, expecting a time in the low 2:01’s; “scientists I’ve spoken to have said the record can only go down to 1.56-1.57 and that itself will take decades”.
-But Eliud certainly quashed any such reservations on the day.
+It took 16 years for the marathon record to drop around three minutes from 2:06:05 to 2:02:57, so you can imagine the scepticism we witnessed from experts we spoke to before the race.
+German marathon record holder Arne Gabius told us he didn’t think it would happen, expecting a time in the low 2:01’s; he said, “Scientists I’ve spoken to have said the record can only go down to 1.56-1.57 and that itself will take decades”.
+But Eliud certainly quashed any such reservations.

-This great feat was not by pure chance; this was a multimillion dollar project, two years in the making, where the culture, science and design of sport was suspended for 48 hours.
-However this was really a story about pushing human performance to its absolute limit, a place where science meets man, testing the capacity of the body with no assisted machinery other than the scientists around them.
+This great feat was not by pure chance; this was a multimillion-dollar project, two years in the making, where the culture, science and design of sport were suspended for 48 hours.
+However, this was really a story about pushing human performance to its absolute limit, a place where science meets man, testing the capacity of the body with no assisted machinery other than the scientists around them.

-Indeed Nike assembled a multi-disciplinary group of world-class experts across fields as diverse as physiology, bioengineering, design, and biomechanics to help these runners accomplish the impossible.
-Cutting edge science was used to investigate the minute elements of the runners’ performance, from conducting athlete endurance tests to crunching lab data and identifying the optimal race strategy, to muscle oxygen uptake and efficiency.
+Nike assembled a multi-disciplinary group of world-class experts across fields as diverse as physiology, bioengineering, design, and biomechanics to help these runners accomplish the impossible.
+From conducting athlete endurance tests to crunching lab data and identifying the optimal race strategy, to muscle oxygen uptake and efficiency.
 Nike even partnered up with an artificial intelligence company Winning Algorithms, using predictive analytics to maximise the athletes’ performance.
 Dr. Brad Wilkins, a physiologist and the director of Nike Explore Team Generation Research in the Nike Sport Research Lab said, “We’ve been collecting data since we started, and we continue to learn a tonne from the athletes to get us in the best place possible for race day.
 Most runners don’t have this level of personalisation and access to this kind of testing and coaching.”

 Moments before we took this this, Kenyan athlete Eliud Kipchoge did something most people thought was humanly impossible, taking almost 3 minutes off the world marathon record.
 On a closed racing track in front of an online audience of millions, we witnessed something incredible.
 A marathon at 2 hours and 25 seconds.
 This is where science and man meet.
 Check out our follow up story next week on the feat #marathon #monza #milan #sports #endurance #highlight #recordsmustbebroken #breaking2 #nike @nike

-While Breaking2 is making history, it won’t be counted by IAFF as an official record due to some of the conditions that Nike experimented with.
+Unfortunately, this race will stay off the record books, not counted by IAFF as an official record due to some of the conditions that Nike experimented with.
 Namely, the use of 30 pacers employed to break the impact of the wind around the athletes, and the hydration intake of the runners.
-Nike were well aware of this and intended to play with these elements in order to achieve optimum results around the certified race track.
+Nike was well aware of this and intended to play with these elements in order to achieve optimum results.